o3de/o3de.org/content/docs/atom-guide/look-dev/tools/atom-tools-common-features.md

 ## Main menus
 The main menu bar in every tool contains a common set of options but can be customized by each tool.

-### File Menu
+### File menu
-The file menu contains all of the common actions for creating, opening, closing, and saving documents.
-There are also actions for running Python scripts.
+The file menu contains all of the common actions to create, open, close, and save documents.
+There are also actions to run Python scripts.
 | Menu item | Hotkey | Function |
 | - | - | - |
 | New... | **Ctrl+N** | Opens a dialog to create a new document.
 If the tool supports multiple document types, this first displays a sub menu that lists them. |